Babysitter pay rates: What's the going rate for a babysitter?

 - The location where you live or where you will be babysitting.

-More experience means more pay.
-A babysitter's rate can go up if she has more experience.
-But sitters should be honest about their experience.
+The more babysitting jobs or hours you've had means the more pay you can earn.
+But be reasonable about what you count as true experience.
 Caring for your little brother or sister doesn't necessarily count as "years of experience."
 If you have had actual babysitting jobs for non-family members, you can add that to the yearly total.

 2. Number of children

-If sitters are watching more than one child, they can expect to be paid more.
+If you are watching more than one child, you can expect to be paid more.
 A good rule of thumb: Add an extra dollar for each additional child.
-So if a sitter is usually paid $12 per hour for one child and a family has three kids, the caregiver could expect to make $14 per hour for that job.
+So if you are usually paid $13 per hour for one child and a family has three kids, you could expect to make $15 per hour for that job.

-Higher cost of living equals more pay.
-If you come from a wealthier town (or the job is in a wealthier town), the rates tend to be higher.
-Do your homework and use a babysitter rate calculator to see what the pay rate is in three towns near your hometown.
+If you are babysitting in an area with a higher cost of living, the rates tend to be higher.
+Do your homework and use a babysitting rate calculator to see what the pay rate is in three towns near your hometown.
 If there's a huge jump in a babysitter's wages from one town to a neighboring one, sitters would be smart to look for babysitting jobs in the town that pays more.

 Other factors can also determine the going rate for a babysitter:

-- Overnight babysitting: What time of day are you watching the children?
-If you are only there to "housewatch" (i.e., babysit while the children are asleep), you can expect to be paid less.
-Overnight babysitting rates will typically be lower than your normal hourly salary.
+- Overnight babysitting: If you are babysitting the whole night, your hourly rate may be lower than normal, but you're getting paid for more hours than you would for a typical "date night" job.
 Although a babysitter's duties don't stop while the children are in bed, you don't have to plan activities, cook dinner or supervise playdates and homework.

-- Special needs and specialized care: Children with special needs may require more care and additional certifications, thus increasing your pay if you qualify as a babysitter of special needs children.
+- Infants, special needs and specialized care: Infants and children with special needs may require more care and additional certifications, thus increasing your pay if you qualify as a babysitter of infants or special needs children.

 - Additional babysitting duties: Some families will pay more for a babysitter who cooks, does the laundry and shuttles the kids to and from their various activities.
 Read the job description to make sure you understand the family's needs and expectations.